-This Affirmative Action Plan is also available in alternative formats, such as tape or large print, when requested.
+This Affirmative Action Plan is also available in alternative formats, such as CD or large print, when requested.

-Internal Dissemination Procedure

-A. Copies of this plan will be distributed to all employees.
-New employees will receive a copy of the AA Plan at the time of his/her office orientation and all employees will receive replacement pages when the plan is revised.
-A current copy will be posted on the Office's affirmative action bulletin board; and will be available in the offices of the Administrative Officer and the Affirmative Action Officer.
+- I. Internal Dissemination Procedure - A. Copies of this plan will be distributed to all employees via email.
+New employees will receive a copy of the AA Plan at the time of his/her office orientation.
+A current copy will be posted on the Office's Intranet webpage; and will be available in the offices of the Court Administrator and the Affirmative Action Officer.

-Responsible Official: Administrative Officer and Affirmative Action Officer
+Responsible Official(s): Court Administrator Affirmative Action Officer